-Dubai needn't be just for a long holiday either, as 2014 and 2015 are set to see this city take a bigger share of the city breaks too, as holidaymakers strive for something away from the norm.
+Dubai needn't be just for a long holiday either, as 2016 are set to see this city take a bigger share of the city breaks too, as holidaymakers strive for something away from the norm.
 Flight times to Dubai are roughly equivalent to New York, which has been seen as a great destination for a long weekend for years!

 There are direct flights to Dubai available from airports across the UK, including London, Manchester and Glasgow, with many more offering an indirect service.
 Expect to be in the air for around seven hours if you're on a nonstop flight to Dubai, which gives you plenty of time to plan your days out, assuming you'll be able to get away from the poolside!
 You could use our guide for inspiration!

-To get a good deal it's best to shop around using our flight search tool, although with great weather all year round the prices don't fluctuate all that much.
+To get a good deal on your airline ticket to Dubai it's best to shop around using our flight search tool, although with great weather all year round the prices don't fluctuate all that much.
 If you can travel on a midweek flight into Dubai then you are likely to get a better price, but the best way to save is to pounce on a discounted fare when you see on!
 Budget travellers will get the best deal by buying a package holidays with both flight and your Dubai hotel included, often on an all inclusive basis.

 Once you arrive into Dubai Airport on your flight you'll need to travel onwards to your hotel.
 Many hotels offer free taxi transfers so be sure to check on this before you shell out on any other transport.
 The other options are: